PrajwalSonkavde/Advance-Machine-Learning-Practicals/Experiment_No-5/readme.txt

-Performing EDA and applying best fit model
+Performing EDA and applying model which is best suited for data